techdoer/ostlog/README.md

 # installation
 The ostlog database can be deployed in the cloud or locally on your computer.

-The Local deployment is a good alternative for those not wanting to store confidential personal information in the cloud.
-The local deployment is in the form of a Microsoft Access 2013 database.
+The local deployment is a good option for those who prefer not to store confidential personal information in the cloud.
+The local deployment is available as a Microsoft Access 2013 database.

-The cloud deployment supports Microsoft Azure SQL Server and opens up the possibility of using the full gammut of Azure data services including Machine Learning.
+The cloud database is built for Microsoft Azure SQL Server.
+Using the cloud version of the database offers the additional possibility of using the full gammut of Azure data services on your self-tracking data, including Azure Machine Learning Studio.